 Observers travel with the subspace that is determined by the progression parameter.
 Observers can only retrieve data from storage bins that correspond to a historic time stamp.
 The embedding field transfers this data from the observed event to the observer.
 Consequently, the observers perceive the data that were archived in the Euclidean format in quaternionic eigenvalues, in spacetime format.
 The hyperbolic Lorentz transform describes the corresponding coordinate transform.
 The data is also affected by the deformation of the information path that runs through the embedding field that acts as the living space for the observers.
-Apart from the observer's view the model also provides a storage view, which is the view of the creator.
-The creator can access all data.
+Apart from the observer's view, the model also provides a storage view, which is the view of the creator.
+The creator can access all archived dynamic geometric data.
+The view of the creator is a valid view.